Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 many current browsers, such as Firefox, Chrome and Internet Explorer.
 IndexedDB offers a method of storing data client-side and allows indexed database queries against JSON documents.
-It can be used to have persistent caches on the client side and uses an identical scheme as server-side, CouchDB storage.</p>
+It can be used to have persistent stores on the client side and uses an identical scheme as server-side, CouchDB storage.</p>

 <h3><a name="_8_3">Packaged Indexed 3d Scenes (i3p files)</a></h3>

 <p>i3s packages (i3p) serve two purposes: They allow a complete i3s layer, with all resources, to be transported or exchanged as a single file,
 and they optionally also allow to be directly consumed by applications such as clients or services.
 The file layout is identical to the <a href="#_8_1">File System layout</a> described before.
 This is referred to as the BASIC folder pattern.
-There is also an EXTENDED foder pattern that uses subtree partitions to avoid problems with very large packages.
+There is also an EXTENDED folder pattern that uses subtree partitions to avoid problems with very large packages.
 This EXTENDED pattern is added as a keyword only in this sepcification version for future proofness.
 Within an archive, this BASIC folder pattern results in the following structure:</p>